Inihaw na Isaw ng Baboy (BBQ Pork Intestine)

 - Remove the intestine from the pot and drain the excess water.
 Slice the guts into small pieces.

 - Place the sliced intestines in a bowl and add 1 tablespoon salt, garlic powder, cumin, cayenne pepper powder, and ground black pepper.
 Mix all the ingredients.
-Cover it and place in the fridge.
+Cover it and place it in the fridge.
 Marinate overnight.

 - Skewer the sliced intestines using a bamboo skewer.